andremichalowski/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ]  Add additional fields to search form.
 They are unique for each endpoint.
 See **[Available parameters**.](https://rickandmortyapi.com/documentation/#filter-characters), etc..
 - [ ]  Use the [GraphQL Endpoint](https://rickandmortyapi.com/documentation/#graphql) with multiple search fields.

-> 💡Reminder: git commit -am 'Stretch Progress 💪'
+>

 ## Completing

 > Follow these steps to complete your project:

-- [ ]  Submit a Pull Request to merge `<firstName-lastName>` branch into master (student's repo).
+- [x]  Submit a Pull Request to merge `<firstName-lastName>` branch into master (student's repo).
-- [ ]  Add your TL as a Reviewer on the Pull Request.
+- [x]  Add your TL as a Reviewer on the Pull Request.
-- [ ]  TL then will count the HW as done by merging the branch into master.
+- [x]  TL then will count the HW as done by merging the branch into master.

 <!-- TLs: NOTE: use resources to coach, or share over zoom - avoid sharing entire solution folder.
 Share preview links if available. -->